 Bart Yablonsky, Co-Chair Food Economy Working Group

-Director of Operations, Dawson’s Market
+Owner, Dawson’s Market

 Bart is from Baltimore and began his love of great food as a teen by taking trips to DC with his father to sample the latest and greatest new restaurants.
 He attended college in New Orleans and continued to develop his interest there.
 Bart has worked in natural food store leadership in both metro DC and Atlanta.
 As a small business owner his interests expanded to wellness and green business design owning all-natural Day Spas in Maryland, Virginia and Washington, DC.
 Bart joins Dawson’s with many years of experience in food and passion for the environment and a healthy lifestyle.
 He was introduced to his wife of 12 years by one of his natural food customers in Bethesda.
 They live in Gaithersburg and have a young son who has not yet developed a passion for anything but grilled cheese (organic cheese of course).